From satisfying thirsty consumers to refreshing an entire industry

-Roger H. Nunley is a Customer Care professional with more than 20 years of U.S. and international experience.
-As Director of Industry and Consumer Affairs for The Coca-Cola Company, he took a small correspondence function and developed it into a world-class customer care organization that was a benchmark for FORTUNE 500 companies.
+As Director of Industry and Consumer Affairs for The Coca-Cola Company, Roger H. Nunley took a small correspondence function and developed it into a world-class customer care organization that was a benchmark for FORTUNE 500 companies.
+Roger is a Customer Care professional with more than 20 years of U.S. and international experience.

 A frequent speaker at seminars and conferences, Roger has gained a reputation as an effective communicator, a creative problem-solver and a leader in the field of Customer Care.
 He is recognized for his leading-edge initiatives and strategies, as well as for being one of the first specialists in evaluating the viability of outsourcing a Customer Care function.